ayushsingh82/Vouch/README.md

-# Polkadot Governance DKG - Decentralized Transparency Engine
+# Vouch - Decentralized Influencer Verification Platform

 ## Executive Summary

-Polkadot Governance DKG is a decentralized transparency engine designed for Polkadot OpenGov.
-It leverages the OriginTrail Decentralized Knowledge Graph (DKG) to create a verifiable, immutable history of proposal milestones, reporter reputation, and governance updates.
+Vouch is a decentralized transparency engine for social media influencer verification and community fact-checking.
+It leverages the OriginTrail Decentralized Knowledge Graph (DKG) to create a verifiable, immutable history of influencer authenticity, community notes, trust scores, and engagement analytics.

-By combining AI-driven verification (Agent Layer), DKG semantic linking (Knowledge Layer), and automated smart contract incentives (Trust Layer), we address the critical lack of accountability in the $100M+ annual Polkadot Treasury spend.
-This project transforms static proposal data into a living, queryable Knowledge Graph while automating rewards for honest community auditors.
+By combining AI-driven verification (Agent Layer), DKG semantic linking (Knowledge Layer), and automated payment incentives via x402 (Trust Layer), we address the critical lack of transparency in influencer marketing and social media authenticity.
+This project transforms fragmented social data into a living, queryable Knowledge Graph while enabling monetization of premium insights for community auditors.

 ## Problem Statement & Motivation

-Polkadot OpenGov allocates nearly $100 million annually for proposals and bounties.
-Despite this scale, the ecosystem suffers from significant transparency and data discovery issues:
+The social media ecosystem suffers from significant transparency and verification issues:

-- **Lack of On-Chain Accountability**: There is no native mechanism to track milestone updates or historical changes to proposals on-chain.
+- **Lack of Authenticity Verification**: There is no reliable mechanism to verify influencer authenticity, detect bot activity, or validate engagement metrics across platforms.
-- **Title Manipulation**: Proposers can alter titles (e.g., changing a failing proposal's title to "Please Vote Nay") to evade negative reputation.
-These changes are currently lost to history.
-- **Fragmented Reporting**: Honest teams publish milestone reports on social media or disparate forums, making it difficult for voters to find updates.
-- **Inefficient Tipping System**: The current tipping mechanism for independent auditors is slow, manual, and tedious.
-It consumes valuable voter time and often discourages consistent community reporting due to the friction of applying for and receiving small tips.
+- **Fragmented Community Notes**: Fact-checks and community insights are scattered across platforms, making it difficult to build comprehensive trust profiles.
+- **No Reputation History**: Influencers can delete negative content or change profiles, losing historical reputation data.
+- **Inefficient Monetization**: Community auditors and fact-checkers have no way to monetize high-quality insights and deep analysis.

 ## Solution Overview

-We have built a decentralized application that acts as a "Truth Layer" for OpenGov.
-The system fetches live proposals and allows community members to attach verified, immutable reports (metadata, progress updates, audits) to them via the OriginTrail DKG.
+Vouch is a decentralized application that acts as a "Truth Layer" for social media influencers.
+The system allows community members to submit verified, immutable reports (authenticity checks, engagement analysis, fact-checks) via the OriginTrail DKG.

 ### Key Features

-- **Automated "Stake-to-Reward" Model**: Replaces manual tipping with a smart contract system.
-Users stake to submit; upon successful verification and DKG publication, the smart contract automatically refunds the stake and issues a reward from a dedicated OpenGov-funded pool.
-- **Semantic Discovery**: Unlike keyword searches, our DKG integration allows users to query the relationship between entities (e.g., "Show all rejected proposals by Author X that had a title change")
-- **AI Verification**: Automated validation of reports using Large Language Models (LLMs) to prevent spam and ensure relevance.
+- **AI-Powered Verification**: Automated validation of influencer authenticity, bot detection, and engagement quality using Large Language Models (LLMs).
+- **Semantic Discovery**: Query relationships between influencers, topics, and trends using DKG's semantic graph capabilities.
+- **Community Notes System**: Immutable fact-checks and community insights linked to influencer profiles via DKG.
-- **Monetized Data Access**: Implementation of the x402 protocol allows reporters to monetize high-value, private intelligence (alpha/deep audits) while keeping metadata public.
+- **Monetized Premium Insights**: Implementation of the x402 protocol allows reporters to monetize high-value analysis (deep audience insights, competitive intelligence) while keeping basic metadata public.
+- **Cross-Platform Reputation**: Unified trust scores and reputation history that survives platform changes or content deletion.

 ## The Three-Layer Architecture